Hosting A Trial

-- Find a trial location and get it approved by the SDDA.
-You can do this in your application form but it may help to have it reviewed beforehand so that the application process goes smoothly.
+- Find a trial location that is suitable for the levels or games you wish to offer.
+You can describe it to the SDDA in your application form but it may help to have it reviewed beforehand so that the application process goes smoothly.

-- Contact a judge (see the Contact Us page on this website) and determine availability.
-The judge may ask you questions regarding your venue as well.
+- Contact a judge (see the Contact Us page on this website) and determine their availability.
+The judge may ask you questions regarding your venue, levels offered and supplies.

-- If you are hosting an Excellent trial confirm that your potential judge is qualified to judge that level.
-He/She must have judged at least two Advanced trials or one Advanced trial and shadow-judged an Excellent trial.
+- If you are hosting an Excellent and/or Elite level confirm that your potential judge is qualified to judge that level.

 - Please note that hosts may hire the same judge twice only before being required to use a different judge for their next trial.

-- Send your application at least 2 months in advance, earlier if possible, so that there is time to devise a Premium List and promote the event, plus, it may be possible that your date conflicts with another trial already approved in your area, in which case you will need to reschedule.
+- Send your application at least six to eight weeks in advance, earlier if possible, so that there is time to resolve any issues, devise a Premium List and promote the event, plus, it may be possible that your date conflicts with another trial already approved in your area, in which case you will need to reschedule.